Supreme Court Justices Reluctant to Strike Down Bump Stock Ban

 The Supreme Court heard arguments on Wednesday regarding the ban on “bump stocks,” a gun accessory that allows semi-automatic rifles to fire more quickly.
 This prohibition was imposed by the Trump administration following the 2017 Las Vegas mass shooting, in which the shooter used bump stock-equipped firearms to attack a country music festival, resulting in the deaths of 58 people.

-During the oral arguments, both conservative and liberal justices expressed hesitation about striking down the ban.
-They questioned whether the 1934 National Firearms Act, which regulates machine guns, could be interpreted to include bump stocks.
+During the oral arguments, both conservative and liberal justices expressed hesitation regarding striking down the ban.
+They questioned whether the 1934 National Firearms Act, which regulates machine guns, might be interpreted to include bump stocks.
 Liberal Justice Elena Kagan argued that a weapon capable of firing “a torrent of bullets” should be considered a machine gun.
 Conservative Justice Amy Coney Barrett indicated sympathy towards the Biden administration’s defense of the ban but also appeared open to arguments made by a lawyer representing a gun owner and licensed dealer who challenged the prohibition.

 The debate centered around the interpretation of the legal definition of a machine gun as a firearm capable of automatically firing multiple shots “by a single function of the trigger.”
 The government argued that the phrase refers to the shooter’s actions, while the challengers claimed it refers to the internal action of the firearm.
 Bump stock advocates argued that since the trigger still needs to be engaged for each shot fired, bump stocks should not be classified as machine guns.